 High profile data breaches are happening at an alarming rate in 2020 and this looks set to continue for the foreseeable future.
 Nefarious individuals work hard to breach systems and gain access to valuable customer data for exploitation purposes.
 Equally, cybersecurity professionals work hard to combat this, but the cycle continues.
 Because of these attacks making in it into the news regularly, customers are more conscious than ever about their data and security.

 Customers understand that their data is valuable to your business.
 They also understand that by sharing their data they get something valuable in return (a more personalized experience).
 However, this doesn’t mean they are happy to give their data up freely.
 Many consumers no longer trust companies with their data.
-In 2021, we expect to see more companies implementing tighter privacy and security practices and communicating this to their customers.
+In 2021, we expect to see more companies implementing tighter privacy and cloud security practices and communicating this to their customers.
 We also expect that companies will offer more ways for customers to have agency over which data they share.
-Companies that are serious about privacy and respectful with data attract more customers, particularly privacy-conscious ones.
+Companies that are serious about privacy and respect with data attract more customers, particularly privacy-conscious ones.

 Rather than creating individual apps for customers, we expect more companies will utilize the already popular messaging platforms to communicate with customers.
 Having a dedicated app has its benefits, but there are also drawbacks.
 Customers were happy to have an app when not many companies had an app.
 Now that business apps are common; consumers are less interested.
 They simply don’t want to clog up their smartphone home screen with lots of apps that they don’t use very often.

 Instead, they prefer to contact the company through an app they already have a use frequently, such as Facebook Messenger or WhatsApp.
 We expect more companies to start using these channels for customer service rather than focusing all of their attention on live chat within a dedicated consumer app.